 Mr. Silverman claimed that he had unique innate talents that allowed him to be successful in this business.
 Mr. Silverman argued that his talents in business should be considered in determining equitable distribution.
 Justice Dregger stated that intangible assets may be considered as marital property, referring to the enhanced earning capacity of an investment banker, someone with celebrity status or someone involved in a political career.
 However, she stated the question is “to what degree the spouse not possessed of the intangible asset was entitled to a distributive aware arising from the enhanced earning capacity of the career developed during the marriage and not the degree of fame, skill or political acumen possessed at the time of the marriage.”

 Henry Silverman is out of luck.
 The 450 million dollars he amassed is subject to equitable distribution with his wife.
 I’m sure he’ll end up with enough money to prevent himself from starving.

-The Law Offices of Schlissel DeCorpo have been handling divorces in the Metropolitan New York area for over thirty-three years.
+The Law Offices of Schlissel DeCorpo have been handling divorces in the Metropolitan New York area for over 45 years.
 We litigate all aspects of divorce related proceedings in the Supreme Court and Family Court.
 These proceedings involve divorce grounds, no fault divorce, child custody, mothers’ rights, fathers’ rights, child support, downward modification of child support, spousal maintenance (alimony) and domestic violence issues.
 In addition, we negotiate separation agreements, prenuptial agreementsand post-nuptial agreements for our clients.
 We litigate equitable distribution issues involving doctor, dentist and lawyer licenses.
 Call us for a free consultation.